 Set in evolutionary terms, the Holocene may not appear at first sight as the most interesting period for archaeology: relatively short when compared to the preceding Pleistocene, it harbours limited biological variety as humankind is restricted to a single species, distributed across all main global landmasses, Antarctica excepted.
-And yet, as the interglacial climatic conditions led to extensive reshaping of the landscapes and countless associated human adaptations, this is also the period which sees the regional development and subsequent worldwide dispersal of a variety of plants and animal domesticates, as well as an ever-growing anthropogenic impact upon environments and, eventually, the biosphere.
-As these complex trajectories unfold upon a multiplicity of temporal and spatial scales, it is often difficult to disentangle the complex inter-relationships linking environments and humans, especially so for older periods where the documentation can be sparse.
+And yet, as the interglacial climatic conditions led to extensive reshaping of the landscapes and countless associated human adaptations, this is also the period that sees the regional development and subsequent worldwide dispersal of a variety of plants and animal domesticates, as well as an ever-growing anthropogenic impact upon environments and, eventually, the biosphere.
+As these complex trajectories unfold upon a multiplicity of temporal and spatial scales, it is often difficult to disentangle the complex interrelationships linking environments and humans, especially so for older periods where the documentation can be sparse.
 To what extent past people’s behaviour was shaped by or modified local landscapes?
 How can we identify such patterns using palaeo-records, either environmental or archaeological?